Medical Marijuana for HIV/AIDS in Florida

 Bring a valid Florida ID and documentation from your infectious disease physician or HIV specialist confirming diagnosis, current ART regimen documentation, and notes on specific symptoms being treated.

-Get Certified for HIV/AIDS
+Get Your Medical Marijuana Card for HIV/AIDS

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.